MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-export-vat-transactions-reports.md

 ---
-    title: How to Export VAT Transactions Reports
+    title: How to Export VAT Transactions Reports [IT]
-    description: After you create a report, you can release it, and then export it for the authorities.
+    description: The following topic explains how to export VAT Transactions Reports.
+After you create a report, you can release it, and then export it for the authorities.

     services: project-madeira
     documentationcenter: ''